 Bad Subject Lines

 If an email falls in an inbox and no one’s there to read it, does it make a sound?
 Well, you get the idea.
-If you’re subject line isn’t compelling and your recipient doesn’t open it, your email is useless and you might as well not have written it at all.
+If your subject line isn’t compelling and your recipient doesn’t open it, your email is useless and you might as well not have written it at all.
 Make sure your subject line is compelling enough to open and specific enough to elicit a time-sensitive response.